eelregit/map2map/README.md

 by the number of cropped samples per pair.

+#### Data padding

+Here we are talking about two types of padding.
+We differentiate the padding during convolution from our explicit data padding, and refer to the former as conv-padding.

+Convolution preserves translational invariance, but conv-padding breaks it, except for the periodic conv-padding, which is not feasible at runtime for large 3D fields.
+Therefore we recommend convolution without conv-padding.
+By doing this, the output size will be smaller than the input size, and thus smaller than the target size if it equals the input size, making loss computation inefficient.

+To solve this, we can pad the input before feeding it into the model.
+The pad size should be adjusted so that the output size equals or approximates the target size.
+One should be able to calculate the proper pad size given the model.
+Padding works for cropped samples, or samples with periodic boundary condition.

+#### Data loading, sampling, and page caching

+The difference in speed between disks and GPUs makes training an IO-bound job.
+Stochastic optimization exacerbates the situation, especially for large 3D data *with multiple crops per field*.
+In this case, we can use the `--div-data` option to divide field files among GPUs, so that each node only need to load part of all data if there are multiple nodes.
+Data division is shuffled every epoch.
+Crops within each field can be further randomized within a distance relative to the field, controlled by `--div-shuffle-dist`.
+Setting it to 0 turn off this randomization, and setting it to N limits the shuffling within a distance of N files.
+With both `--div-data` and `--div-shuffle-dist`, each GPU only need to work on about N files at a time, with those files kept in the Linux page cache.
+This is especially useful when the amount of data exceeds the CPU memory size.

 #### Data normalization

 Input and target (output) data can be normalized by functions defined in